natescode/silicon/README.md

   </a>
 </p>

-> Iron is a new programming language that emphasizes speed, safety, and usability.
+> Silicon is a new programming language that emphasizes speed, safety, and usability.
 It is extremely easy to learn and extremely difficult to use incorrectly.
-It is built with Rust and works on any major platform.
+It is built with Silicon and works on any major platform via WASM / ZIG.